Manufacture of cheddar cheese

 Cheddar cheese maturing in the caves of Cheddar Gorge, Somerset, England.
 The steady temperature and optimal humidity of the caves serve as a suitable environment for maturing the cheese.

-The manufacture of Cheddar cheese includes the process of cheddaring, which makes this cheese unique.
+The manufacture of Cheddar cheese includes the process of cheddaring, which contributes significantly to the unique flavour profile of the eponymous cheese, but is employed in the production of many related and inspired varieties, such as Red Leicester and Lincolnshire Poacher.

-Cheddar cheese is named for the village of Cheddar in Somerset in South West England where it was originally manufactured.
-The manufacturing of this cheese has since spread around the world and thus the name has become generically known.
+Cheddar cheese is named for the village of Cheddar in Somerset in Southwest England where it was originally manufactured.
+The technique applied in the production of this cheese has since spread around the world and thus the name of its most significant component — cheddaring — has become generically known.

 Food ingredients used during manufacture

 Milk

 In general, the milk is raw milk (whole or 3.3%).
 The milk must be "ripened" before adding in the rennet.
 The term ripening means allowing the lactic acid bacteria (LAB) to turn lactose into lactic acid, which lowers the pH of the solution, greatly aiding in the coagulation of the milk.
 This is vital for the production of cheese curds that are later formed into cheddar.